bjohnso005/IBS2024_WallaceWkshp/README.md

-# Unlocking the modularity of Wallace v2: Incorporating custom R functions into a shiny application for modelling species niches and distributions
 ![](logo.png)

+# IBS2024 Wallace Workshop
+## Unlocking the modularity of Wallace v2: Incorporating custom R functions into a shiny application for modelling species niches and distributions

 # Organizers